 It is time for real value.
 It is time to value the abundance, vitality and interdependence of all that exists on this precious, irreplaceable planet.
 To move beyond the surface, sensational value of current market price and start to define and trade the real value which sustains us all.

 Part 1 of this post gets all excited about market hysteria and the fetishism of financial markets.

-This post was originally published (with the odd minor difference) by Green Conduct on 25/1/2013.
+This article was originally published (with the odd minor difference) by Green Conduct on 25/1/2013.